 Past Indexes and Understanding the Index

-The NAIOP CRE Sentiment Survey is conducted biannually, in March and September.
-The survey is sent to roughly 10,500 NAIOP members in the U.S. who are developers, building owners, building managers, brokers, analysts, consultants, lenders and investors in the office, industrial, retail, and multifamily sectors.
+The NAIOP Sentiment Index is designed to predict general conditions in the commercial real estate industry over the next 12 months by asking industry professionals to predict conditions for their own projects and markets.
+The NAIOP CRE Sentiment Survey is conducted biannually, in March and August/September.
+The survey is sent to roughly 10,500 NAIOP members in the U.S. who are developers, building owners, building managers, brokers, analysts, consultants, lenders, and investors in the office, industrial, retail and multifamily sectors.
 It asks questions about jobs, space markets, construction costs, capital markets, and other conditions for real estate development.
-The questions that comprise the NAIOP CRE Sentiment Index are not equally weighted.
+The questions that comprise the Sentiment Index are not equally weighted.
 Instead, weighting varies based on whether responses to a question are tightly packed or dispersed.
 Questions with tightly packed responses (meaning there is more consistency among the answers to that question) are more heavily weighted than those with more dispersed responses (which indicate less consistency).

-A total of 439 distinct companies are represented in this survey.
-Product types owned/under development by respondents broke out to roughly 21% office, 50% industrial, 5% retail and 25% multifamily; western regions were slightly more represented than eastern regions, followed by the South and the Midwest.
+A total of 341 respondents from 266 distinct companies participated in this survey.
+Product types owned/under development by respondents broke out to roughly 15% office, 62% industrial, 3% retail and 20% multifamily; western regions were slightly more represented than eastern regions, followed by the South and the Midwest.

 Survey participants receive a summary of results showing the percentage breakdown of responses to each question after the survey closes.
 This report is released to all NAIOP members and the public three to four weeks later.
-Survey responses for this index were gathered between March 11 and March 25, 2020.
-The response rate for this survey was 5.92%, and the margin of error for the composite index score was 4.02%.
+Survey responses for this index were gathered between August 19 and September 2, 2020.
+The response rate for this survey was 3.26%, and the margin of error for the composite index was 5.33%.

-The statistical methodology for the NAIOP CRE Sentiment Index was originally developed by Tom Hamilton, Ph.D., MAI, CCIM, CRE, the Gerald Fogelson Distinguished Chair of Real Estate in the Chicago School of Real Estate at Roosevelt University.
-The survey data was collected by NAIOP and the survey questions were created, refined and finalized between 2014 and 2020 with the assistance of several NAIOP Distinguished Fellows.
+The statistical methodology for the Sentiment Index was originally developed by Tom Hamilton, Ph.D., MAI, CCIM, CRE, the Gerald Fogelson Distinguished Chair of Real Estate in the Chicago School of Real Estate at Roosevelt University.
+The survey data were collected by NAIOP, and the survey questions were created, refined and finalized between 2014 and 2020 with the assistance of several NAIOP Distinguished Fellows.
 NAIOP’s Director of Research, Shawn Moura, Ph.D., authored the current edition of the survey and this summary analysis.
-For questions about the NAIOP CRE Sentiment Index, please contact Shawn at email@example.com.
+For questions about the CRE Sentiment Index, please contact Shawn at email@example.com.